 LIDs and LIDVIDs will be ubiquitous in your archive.
-Be sure you have them correct before proceeding.
+Be sure you have the naming convention / formation rule / algorithm correct before proceeding.
 When you have constructed draft LIDs and LIDVIDs contact your PDS DN to verify they are unique and conform to the requirements.